Each of our employees plays an important role in the lives of the people we support and their families.

 Team Leaders work in partnership with the people we support, their families, and our support workers to develop and implement quality personalised supports.
 They lead a team of support workers in various settings including:

-- Identitywa’s shared accommodation
+- Identitywa’s shared living

 - Children and adult respite houses